 I completed my most difficult semester of graduate school thus far.
 I took pathophysiology, taught by a physician from Russia who had a heavy accent and was challenging to understand.
-It was a great review of physiology, but took us much deeper into what goes wrong in the body when disease occurs.
+It was a great review of physiology but took us much deeper into what goes wrong in the body when disease occurs.

 The second course was in pathopsychology which a nurse taught.
 We learned about the different mental illnesses and the criteria for diagnosing a person with them.
 We each had to choose a fictional person with a mental illness and see if they met the criteria and diagnose them with a mental illness.
 I chose Scarlett O’Hara, the main character in Gone With the Wind, a popular novel made into a movie about how the American civil war affected her family in the southern part of the USA.
 She certainly met the criteria for a Narcissistic Personality Disorder according to DSM 3.
 (DSM is the main book that psychiatrists use to diagnose people with mental illness.)
 They define Narcissism as “A pervasive pattern of grandiosity, need for admiration, and lack of empathy.”
 The person also has to have at least five of the listed nine characteristics.
 I learned there is no treatment for someone with a personality disorder.
 I think Scarlett had all nine of the characteristics.
 My classmates laughed when I read my paper out loud because most of them had seen the movie if they had not read the mammoth sized novel at some point in their life.

 I also decided to go downhill skiing with the career group from church for the first time in March.
-I painfully discovered that it is much different than cross country skiing and requires more athletic skill than God gave me.
+I painfully discovered that it is much different than cross-country skiing and requires more athletic skill than God gave me.
 I took quite a few falls trying to get down the icy mountain and wrenched my left knee.
 I was unable to walk very far without pain, so the doctor did an arthroscopy on July 8 to look inside my knee with a small scope and clean out the floating piece of torn cartilage.
 He said my knee was so inflamed that he was amazed I could still walk.

-I needed to take 2.5 weeks off work to recover rather than the predicted one week.
+I needed to take two weeks off work to recover rather than the predicted one week.
 This is the first surgery I ever had and the amount of knee pain I had after surgery was staggering.
 I discovered that my best pain reliever was frequent ice packs.
 But I guess it is good to experience surgery from a patient’s point of view rather than a nurse.
 So many people from church have helped me since I live alone.
 Their assistance and fellowship have been a great blessing to me!
 It also makes me realize how frail I am, and that good health is very precious.

-I encourage my patients to do the same after surgery and to set up their house with adaptive equipment BEFORE they have surgery to make it easier when they come home.
-A toilet riser, reacher to pick up things off the floor, and plastic lawn chair with arms to put in the bathtub, shower hose, and bath mat are the bare minimum.
+I encourage my patients to do the same after surgery and to set up their house with adaptive equipment before they have surgery to make it easier when they come home.
+A toilet riser, reacher to pick up things off the floor, plastic lawn chair with arms to put in the bathtub, shower hose, and bath mat are the bare minimum.
 A sock aide also comes in handy so you can pull on your socks without assistance.
-Many visiting nurse agencies have “donation closets” with equipment former patients no longer need.
+Many visiting nurse agencies have donation closets with equipment former patients no longer need.
 I tell my friends to save some money and ask if they can borrow some equipment and then return it after they have recovered from surgery.

-Whenever one of my friends tells me that they need knee surgery, I have the utmost empathy for them and try and pass on things that have helped me over the years.
+Whenever one of my friends tells me that they need knee surgery, I have the utmost empathy for them and try and pass on things that helped me over the years.
 Most of all, I suggest they ask God to comfort them, and He always does.